tduong10101/FlappyBlock/README.md

 # FlappyBlock
 Pygame project inspire from the game __FlappyBird__.
-Use up arrow key to fly up.
+Use up arrow key or click any mouse button to fly up.

 ##Screen shot